Tad-z/EcommerceApi/README.md

 # EcommerceApi
+Ecommerce API made with node js
-A basic Ecommerce API that performs CRUD operations on products and orders.
-I used referencing for the schema design It also has user sign up and login with authentication and authorization
+It also has user sign up and login with authentication and authorization